facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/contribute.md

 6. Run build.cmd from the command line and make sure that there are 0 errors.
 7. Commit your changes in your local clone.
 You may end up repeating steps 4-6 multiple times as you work.
 When you are finished and ready to have us accept your change, go to step 7.
-8. Pull from Main and merge your changes with the latest from Main (fix any merge conflicts you might have).
+8. Pull from master and merge your changes with the latest from master (fix any merge conflicts you might have).
 9. Send a pull request and make sure the summary contains **relevant bug numbers** and **a good description of your changes**.
 10. If you need to revise your code, then do so locally and update the review.
 Repeat until we approve the review.
 11. Wait for your review to be approved.
 We'll try to get to it as soon as possible.